-Windows being the most popular OS in the world, malware writers want to target it.
-As a result, a lot of malware and malicious software are written for it.
-This makes people wrongly comment that Windows is not secure; when the fact is actually otherwise!
-Malware could be a virus, adware, spyware, ransomware, scareware, BOT, Backdoor, Exploits Trojan, Rootkit, Dialer, Trojan, Worms and even Potentially Unwanted Programs.
-You can read more about the differences here.
+Windows being the most popular OS worldwide, malware writers want to target it.
+As a result, many malware and malicious software are written for it.
+This makes people wrongly comment that Windows is not secure; when the fact is otherwise!
+Malware could be a virus, adware, spyware, ransomware, scareware, BOT, Backdoor, Exploits Trojan, Rootkit, Dialer, Trojan, Worms, Fileless malware and even Potentially Unwanted Programs.

 These malware typically spread through attachments in email messages or by instant messaging messages.
-You could even catch it while surfing dangerous websites or even reputed but compromised websites.
-You could end up downloading it to your computer unknowingly or even knowingly – or you could catch it if you were to connect your friends infected USB drive to your PC.
-They can be funny images, greeting cards, audio and video files or hide in pirated software, scareware or rogue software.
+You could even catch it while surfing dangerous websites or reputed but compromised websites.
+You could end up downloading it to your computer unknowingly or even knowingly – or you could catch it if you were to connect your friend’s infected USB drive to your PC.
+They can be funny images, greeting cards, audio, and video files or hide in pirated software, scareware or rogue software.

 The typical symptoms that your computer may have been compromised are many, and there are ways to tell if your computer has a virus.

-Starting with Windows Vista, Microsoft introduced many security features in the operating system which were further improved upon in Windows 7 and Windows 8.
+Starting with Windows Vista, Microsoft introduced many security features in the operating system, which were further improved upon in Windows 11 and 10.
 Nevertheless, should your computer get infected with malware, there are ways to remove malware infections, and they succeed in most cases!
-But before trying out anything, do back up all your important data to an external device, because, in the event of a system failure, you will be able to at least use that data.
+But before trying out anything, do back up all your important data to an external device because, in the event of system failure, you will be able to use that data at least.

 Make sure that your Windows OS is fully updated with the latest Windows Updates installed.

 Update your anti-virus and run a full in-depth system scan.
 A safe-mode or a boot-time scan is always the preferred way in case of a severe malware attack.
 So if your anti-virus has the option to run scans at boot time, best to do so.
 Else try to run the scans in safe mode.
 It’s easier for the antivirus to catch and delete the virus in Safe Mode.
-To enter Safe Mode, you keep pressing the F8 Key when your computer is booting.
+Boot your Windows in Safe Mode and then run the scan.

 Online File Scanners